 Below are a few shipping methods you can use if you’re planning to start two-day shipping:

-If you’re handling fulfillment in-house, you’ll have to take the goods to your preferred carrier yourself.
+You’ll have to take the goods to your preferred carrier if you handle fulfillment in-house.
 The top carriers such as FedEx and the USPS have two-day shipping plans you can subscribe to.
-If your business is big enough, you could even get them to pick the packages from your warehouse with shipping discounts.
+If your business is big enough, you could even get them to pick the packages up from your warehouse with shipping discounts.

 Below are answers to some frequently asked questions about two-day shipping:

-Two-day shipping does not always mean the customer will receive the package within 48 hours of placing the order.
-Often, the two days start counting once the item is shipped from the fulfillment center.
-And the two days typically mean two business days.
+2-day shipping doesn’t mean the customer will receive the package within 48 hours of placing the order – rather, it means they’ll receive it within two business days once the item is shipped to them.

-If the seller is dropping off the package at the post office themselves, two-day shipping will mean two days from when the seller drops off the package.
-In some contexts, two-day shipping may suggest that the seller will get the order to the mail within two days.
+If the seller drops off the package at the post office, two-day shipping will mean two days after the seller drops off the package.
+In some contexts, two-day shipping may suggest that the seller will get the order in the mail within two days.
 If you’re ever in doubt, you should ask your seller or service provider to explain their interpretation of two-day shipping.

 What is the Amazon Prime Effect?

-This term refers to the two-day shipping service that most online customers have now come to expect.
-Amazon set the expedited delivery standard via their Amazon Prime service.
+The Amazon Prime Effect refers to the two-day shipping service that most online customers now expect.
+Amazon set the expedited delivery standard via its Amazon Prime service.
 Prime customers typically get their goods within two days of placing the order.

 Is 2-day shipping guaranteed?

-Two-day shipping hinges on many factors, including the shipping carrier, days of operation, cutoff time, weather, and additional factors.
+Two-day shipping isn’t always guaranteed because it hinges on many factors, including the shipping carrier, days of operation, cutoff time, weather and additional factors.
 Many online sellers only use two days as a delivery estimate.
 However, some sellers are bold enough to provide a money-back guarantee if your order does not arrive within two days.

 Even in cases where the seller provides a money-back guarantee, they still leave room for mishaps such as missing or stolen packages or lousy weather.
-As an online seller, you shouldn’t hastily provide guarantees around two-day shipping.
-However, you should try to uphold your promises as much as you can.
+You shouldn’t hastily provide guarantees around two-day shipping as an online seller.
+However, you should try to uphold your promises as much as possible.

 Most small businesses cannot handle the complexities of order fulfillment coupled with expedited shipping.
-Thus, it makes a lot of sense to outsource your fulfillment services to a specialist company or some other company with great logistics prowess.
-Below are a few outsourcing options you can consider
+Thus, outsourcing your fulfillment services to a specialist company or another company with great logistics prowess makes great sense.
+Below are a few outsourcing options you can consider.

 Fulfillment by Amazon (FBA)